Is Your Sleep Apnea Being Misdiagnosed as ADHD?

 What is a sleep study?

 When you undergo a sleep study a sleep specialist monitors your vitals during sleep including heart rate, brain activity, and oxygen levels.
-After the study is conducted and a diagnosis is made, Dr. Clinton will use your diagnosis to find the best treatment for you and your needs.
+After the study is conducted and a diagnosis is made, your sleep dentist will use your diagnosis to find the best treatment for you and your needs.

 How can I be sure that my ADHD symptoms aren't caused by sleep apnea?